bisforboman/exjobb/Work plan.md

 This section covers the formalizing and planning on how the theoretical networks will look.
 Also the decisions will be intially formalized here to have a starting point to work with when implementing them.
 This definition will likely be revised later on in the project.

-Also when the core features are implemented, I will look at adding possible extensions which are also covered here.
+Also when the core features are implemented, I will look at adding possible extensions which are also covered in this section.

 ### Implementation